Global Private Banking and Wealth Management Virtual Event 2020

 SPONSORED BY

-- How private banks and relationship managers can advise clients in a fractious investment climate riven by political instability and trade fissures.
+- How private banks and relationship managers can better advise clients in an uncertain investment and political climate

-- What Plan-B options are available to wealth managers as they and their clients seek to address the threat of climate change.
+- What Plan B options are available to wealth managers and clients to mitigate climate change

-- An exploration of the best-in-class engagement strategies used by wealth managers to reach millennial and Gen-Z clients.
+- Exploring best-in-class engagement strategies used by wealth managers to reach millennials and Gen-Z clients

-- How private banks are keeping up with the rapid pace of technological progress.
+- How private banks are keeping pace with the rapid pace of digital and technological change

-- What major industry players are doing to compete with power-players in key developing markets, including Russia, Brazil, India and China.
+- What the industry’s big hitters are doing to compete in key developing markets from Russia to china to Brazil

+Throughout these conversations we provide you with a comprehensive overview of where the industry is in 2020 and some excellent insights of where it will be in 2021 and beyond.

 - In the current fractious investment climate, what are you advising clients to do about rising global uncertainty?
 How do they plan to respond to an increasingly unpredictable world?
 Do they have a Plan B?